wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-troubleshoot-hbase.md

 5. Na interface do usuário do Ambari, reinicie o serviço Active HBase Master.
 6. Execute o comando `hbase hbck -fixAssignments` novamente.

-## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Como fazer para forçar a desabilitação do modo de segurança de HDFS em um cluster
+## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Como forçar a desabilitação do modo de segurança de HDFS em um cluster

 ### <a name="issue"></a>Problema